40fathoms/github-users/README.md

 This application was developed using TypeScript, React, SASS and react-router-dom.

-To use the application, it is possible interact with its deployed on vercel, through [this link](https://github-users-amber.vercel.app/), or you can fork this repository, install the dependencies, and run the react-scripts start command (npm start or yarn start).
+The application was deployed on vercel, accessible through [this link](https://github-users-amber.vercel.app/), or you can fork this repository, install the dependencies, and run the react-scripts start command (npm start or yarn start).

 ## Author